The discussion of data replacement on the growth of active plug-in installation continues behind closed doors - 🏆 Managed Server

 Multiple opportunities to disclose the details underlying the decision were deliberately given up as speculations increased.
 Several contributors not directly involved in the conversations prematurely insisted that he was removed due to security or privacy concerns, but Samuel Otto Wood unequivocally confirmed that it was none of those things.

-In a recent appearance on the WPwatercooler podcast , Wood worked out the decision, which he says was made in May through private channels via DM from Slack in a discussion initiated by Matt Mullenweg.
+In a recent appearance on the WPwatercooler podcast , Wood worked out the decision, which he says was made in May through private channels via Slack's DM in a discussion initiated by Matt Mullenweg.

 "The reason is really very simple," Wood said.
 “It was removed because in general no one was using them.
 No one was using the chart itself.
 In general, the chart was not useful to the majority and it did not really fit the purpose we had in mind when we implemented it ”.